-5. Development Proposal.

-Prior to beginning construction of Main Street Affordable Housing, either through new construction or through acquisition, with or without rehabilitation, the grantee must submit a development proposal to HUD, which will allow HUD to assess the viability and financial feasibility of the proposed development.
-The development proposal includes the following information.
+- 5. Development Proposal.
+Prior to beginning construction or acquisition of Main Street Affordable Housing, the grantee must submit a final development proposal to HUD, which will allow HUD to assess the viability and financial feasibility of the proposed development.
+The development proposal must include the following information.
 Note that additional detail regarding the development proposal contents is included in the Grant Agreement, which will be distributed to all grantees upon award.

-- 1. Project description.
+- a.
+Project description.

-- 2. Site information.
+- b.
+Site information.

-- 3. Participant description.
+- c.
+Participating parties.

-- 4. Development project schedule.
+- d.
+Development project schedule.

-- 5. Project costs and Financing.
+- e.
+Project costs and financing.

-- 6. Operating pro-forma/Operating Fund methodology.
+- f.
+Operating pro-forma/Operating Fund methodology.

-- 7. Environmental requirements.
-HUD must approve a 24 CFR Part 50 environmental review before approving the development proposal.
+g.
+Environmental requirements.
+HUD must approve the environmental review under 24 CFR Part 50 prior to approving the development proposal.